Knowledge Hub

 Seek legal guidance to assess your position and navigate the legal complexities.
 Only then can you fully determine if termination is the best option for your business.

-Is terminating a contract the best idea?
+Is terminating a commercial contract the best idea?

 Another approach may be to send a firm threat of termination.
 Sometimes, just signalling your intent to end the contract can motivate the other party to step up and fulfil their obligations.
 However, it is crucial to only make threats you are willing to follow through on, as empty threats can damage your credibility and relationships.